hiranthaR/Json-to-Dart-Model/README.md

 <!-- EQUALITY OPERATOR -->
 ## Equality Operator

 If you don't want to install the Equatable package and work with `@immutable` classes and values then you can add equality operator and customize your class as mutable.
-With utility from the Dart foundation collections, make equality less boilerplate.
+With utility from the Dart collection, make equality less boilerplate.

 ### Without null safety
 ```dart